bruun12/P2-MLGA/readme.txt

 ## Project Overview

 **Make Local Great Again!** is a web-based platform designed to strengthen local communities by enabling small businesses to present their products online and connect with each other.
 The goal is to promote local commerce and collaboration in a user-friendly and accessible way.

-## Features

-- Businesses can register and manage their own storefronts
-- Admins can manage users and content through a dedicated interface
-- Public-facing product pages for local customers
-- Internal communication between registered businesses

 ## Technologies Used